johandry/VeDeV/README.md

     $ brew cask install vagrant-manager

-* [Docker](https://www.docker.com/): (Required) Used to build, ship and run the developed application.

-TODO

-* [Puppet](http://puppetlabs.com/): (Required) Used to provision the new vagrant box.
-Puppet and Shell scripts will do the initial and base provisioning.

-TODO

 ### Windows

 TODO

+### Linux

+VeDeV purpose is to be used in Mac OS X and Windows to build, ship and deploy the projects with Docker using a Linux box.
+If you are using Linux then use Docker directly or other such as Puppet, Chef or Salt.

 ## Usage